Iblis: In literature and film

-A demon called "Semum", from the eponymous 2008 Turkish Horror Movie Semum, embodies qualities attributed to both Iblis and his offspring.
+A demon called "Semum", from the eponymous 2008 Turkish horror movie Semum, embodies qualities attributed to both Iblis and his offspring.
 Alluding to the Quran, Semum blames God for abandoning demon-kind after creating humanity and vows to destroy God's newest creatures.
 Referring to the Quranic cycle of God creating and then destroying his creatures, the "Semum" argues that humanity will be eventually abandoned by God, and should worship Iblis instead.

 Iblis himself does not appear, but his presence is implied throughout the movie.
 Described by his devilish followers, he is the master of the "World of Fire".
 On the other hand, the exorcist (representing God) describes Iblis imprisoned in the lowest pit of hell.
 The movie implies Sufistic metaphysics by asserting that "God is everywhere".
 The demon denies God's omnipresence by asserting that hell belongs to Iblis.
 His dualistic beliefs are disproven when God intervenes on behalf of the exorcist in hell.
 Iblis creates merely the illusion of God's absence.

 The fifth season of the American TV show Supernatural features Lucifer as the main antagonist.
 Pavel Nosachev, argues that, despite its Christian roots, the antagonist of the season bears resemblance to the Quranic Iblis.
 Lucifer reveals his backstory in the fourth episode, declaring:

 You know why God cast me down?
 Because I loved Him, more than anything, and then God created you, the little hairless apes; and then He asked all of us to bow down before you, to love you more than Him.
 And I said: ‘Father, I can’t.’

-The Japanese Manga Blue Exorcist features Iblis as one of the Eight Demon Kings, though the character bears little similarity to the Quranic Iblis apart from an affinity for fire.